-The first step in improving policing in Indian Country, therefore, is to systematically link community values to departmental values and express these values in concrete operations.
-For any Indian nation, the systems that animate and guide policing-such as the policies and procedures of the police department, the organizational structures of the police department and overall criminal justice system, the tribal personnel and training systems, the local management information and control systems, and the tribal agencies that conduct strategic planning-can be linked to a vision of policing shaped by that nation's priorities, resources, and needs.
-These conclusions and recommendations do not address the full range of problems faced by Indian policing.
-Instead, they focus on a fundamental issue: The tribes, with the support of the Federal Government, must reconsider the foundations of policing on American Indian reservations.
+The first step in improving policing in Indian Country, therefore, is to systematically link community values to departmental values and to express these values in concrete operations.
+For any given Indian nation, the systems that animate and guide policing-such as the organizational structures of the police department and overall criminal justice system, tribal personnel and training systems, local management information and control systems, and tribal agencies that conduct strategic planning-can be linked to a vision of policing shaped by that nation's priorities, resources, and needs.
+These conclusions and recommendations do not speak to the full range of problems faced by Indian policing.
+Instead, they focus on what we assert is a fundamental issue-that tribes, with the support of the federal government, must reconsider the foundations of policing on American Indian reservations.

-Policing in many parts of Indian Country occurs in an environment characterized by serious crime and deteriorating social conditions, a situation that has drawn the attention of politicians, police executives, tribal leaders, and researchers and that suggests that investments in improving policing are urgently needed.
+Policing in many parts of Indian Country occurs in an environment characterized by serious crime and deteriorating social conditions-a situation that has drawn the attention of politicians, police executives, tribal leaders, and researchers, and suggests that investments in the improvement of policing are urgently needed.
 The heightened attention and concern are welcome.
 Policymakers are now thinking harder about how to protect tribal communities from crime and how to better support the efforts of tribal criminal justice agencies.
 But the very urgency to address violence, gangs, drug-related crime, and substance abuse in Indian Country may have a downside.
 It may push too quickly toward the conclusion that addressing the problems is simply a matter of obtaining better data on crime, increasing funding, and improving police management.
 However, these improvements alone are likely to have a limited effect on the ability of tribal communities and the police departments that serve them to independently address the substantial problems they face.
-Although our research indicates that these inputs are important, it also shows that they do not address the issue most central to effective policing in Indian Country: the challenge of designing Indian police departments as core institutions of tribal government.
-Thus, we believe that the first priority both for tribal leaders and communities and for law enforcement professionals, politicians, policymakers, and researchers should be to work together to rethink policing in Indian Country.
-Addressing the fundamental questions of policing will enable them to better understand the situation and develop the kinds of investments (e.g., data, money, technology, technical assistance) that will best serve efforts to improve policing.
+While our research indicates that these inputs are important, it also shows that they do not address the issue most central to effective policing in Indian Country-the challenge of designing Indian police departments as core institutions of tribal government.
+Thus, we believe that the first priority for tribal leaders and communities, along with law enforcement professionals, politicians, policymakers, and researchers, should be to work together to rethink policing in Indian Country.
+Addressing the fundamental questions of policing will enable them to better understand and develop the kinds of investments (e.g., data, money, technology, technical assistance) that will best serve efforts to improve policing.